 - Use the menu to select Short Date.

-Here is a before and after image displaying preferred date format of YYYY-MM-DD.
+Below is a before and after image displaying the preferred date format of YYYY-MM-DD.

 Format amount or debit and credit values

-The amount or debit and credit columns should not contain any special characters.
-The easiest way to ensure this is to format the columns to a number format.
+The amount column, or debit and credit columns, must not contain any special characters.
+The easiest way to ensure this is to change the column(s) into number format.

 - From the Number tab in the Home ribbon, use the menu to select Number.

 This will remove special characters (such as "$") from your columns.

 Extract a transaction ID from an account number